 Mediterranean Diet Delivered

-That’s all it takes to follow the Mediterranean diet as recommended by scientists, doctors and healthcare providers around the world.
+That’s all it takes to get started following the Mediterranean diet as recommended by scientists, doctors and healthcare professionals around the world.

 1. Gea A, Bes-Rastrollo M, Toledo E, Garcia-Lopez M, Beunza JJ, Estruch R, Martinez-Gonzalez MA: Mediterranean alcohol-drinking pattern and mortality in the SUN (Seguimiento Universidad de Navarra) Project: a prospective cohort study.
 Br J Nutr.
 2014, 111: 1871-1880.
 10.1017/S0007114513004376.